-THAT’S ALL
+🤓THAT’S ALL

 For decades, fashion revolved around youth—idolized, centered, and rarely questioned.
 Everything else existed on the margins.
 But that hierarchy has quietly unraveled.
 Today, the industry isn’t just expanding beauty standards—it’s dismantling them.
-At the center are women over 50, not as token of inclusion, but as the new arbiters of taste.
+At the center are women over 50, not as symbols of inclusion, but as the new arbiters of taste.
 What they bring isn’t novelty—it’s clarity.

 The Miranda Blueprint